Blog · By The Packaging Vista Team · June 23, 2026

 Custom printed packaging prepared for a new product launch

-Packaging is one of the last things new brands plan and one of the first things customers judge — so build it into your launch timeline early.
-This checklist walks you from measuring your product to holding a finished box, with realistic timing so nothing blocks your launch date.
+Packaging is one of the last things new brands plan and one of the first things customers judge – so build it into your launch timeline early.
+This product launch packaging checklist walks you from measuring your product to holding a finished box, with realistic timing so nothing blocks your launch date.
+Whether you are a solo founder or a growing team, treating packaging as a project with clear steps – not an afterthought – is what keeps custom packaging for startups on schedule and on budget.

 The quick checklist